Tribble Mill Park Trail

-Ozora Lake is the centerpiece of Tribble Mill Park’s forested 700 acres, offering fishing and boating just north of Atlanta.
+Ozora Lake is the centerpiece of Tribble Mill Park, offering fantastic fishing and boating just north of Atlanta.
 The park’s paved trail winds nearly level elevation around the lake’s often calm waters, offering 2.8 miles of mostly-car-free running and walking.

-Though the trail is popular with runners and walkers (especially on weekends), free parking at multiple trailhead locations offers easy access to the trail.
+The trail is popular with runners and walkers (especially on weekends).
+Multiple lots in the park offer free parking and easy access to the trail.

 Tribble Mill Park: the run

-Tribble Mill Park is located near Sugarloaf Parkway between the Atlanta suburbs of Lawrenceville and Snellville in Gwinnett County ( view maps and driving directions).
+This forested, 700-acre park is located near Sugarloaf Parkway, between the Atlanta suburbs of Lawrenceville and Snellville in Gwinnett County ( view maps and driving directions).

-The trail winds through four distinct landscapes as it rings Ozora Lake.
-The trail’s southern quadrant travels boardwalks and winds through a shady, mossy, fern-filled forest, passing several large-growth trees as it winds on a hill above the lake.
-The trail emerges from the forest, following the park’s entrance road on the eastern stretch, skirting the shoreline, passing large boulders and running a bridge.
+The park’s paved trail winds through four distinct landscapes as it rings Ozora Lake.
+The trail’s southern quadrant travels boardwalks and explores a shady, mossy, fern-filled forest, passing several large-growth trees as it winds on a hill above the lake.
+The trail emerges from the forest, following the park’s entrance road on the eastern stretch, skirting the shoreline, passing large boulders and running over a bridge.

-Arcing east, the Tribble Mill Trail winds through switchbacks as it follows the lake’s contours, gently rolling elevation in a shady forest on the trail’s northern stretch.
+Arcing east, the trail winds through switchbacks as it follows the lake’s contours, gently rolling elevation in a shady forest on the trail’s northern stretch.